lidofinance/docs/docs/staking-modules/csm/rewards.md

 ![rewards-5](../../../static/img/csm/rewards-5.png)

 It is crucial to note that the Performance Oracle manages only part of the total rewards.
 Even if the validator performs below the threshold within a frame, bond rewards (rebase) will still be acquired.
-One can find an example of the rewards calculation [here](https://docs.google.com/spreadsheets/d/1hLvuOesPVOYHDqO373bdyiKn4_3UXQF1rATbgTrKhWc/edit?usp=sharing). **Note that even when performing below the threshold, the rewards per validator will be higher than those for solo staking.**
+One can find an example of the rewards calculation [here](https://docs.google.com/spreadsheets/d/1hLvuOesPVOYHDqO373bdyiKn4_3UXQF1rATbgTrKhWc/edit?usp=sharing). **Note that even when performing below the threshold, the rewards per validator will be higher than those for vanilla solo staking.**

 The `frame` for the Performance Oracle report is set to 28 days.
 This makes the `frame` long enough to account for short performance outages (with a smaller frame, this effect will be lower, and the performance threshold will be less useful).
 Making the `frame` bigger than 28 days will result in an unnecessary delay in reward allocation.